realestvv/discord-token-checker/README.md

 > [!NOTE]
 > Git is required!
 If not available; download this repository manually by clicking the green dropdown and selecting the Download Zip button

-After cloning the repo, run the given command to install the requirements for the joiner
+After cloning the repo, run the given command to install the requirements for the checker
 ```bash
 python3 -m pip install -r requirements.txt
 ; OR